lasselupe33/eslint-plugin-security-rules/src/utils/tracing/README.md

 ```

 Where the callback `onNodeVisited` is called every time the tracer encounters a
 new [Trace Node](#trace-nodes).
+Please note, that these are different from ESLint
+ESTree Nodes.
+To see when exactly the function is triggered, see the
-In other words, the callback is triggered every
+[Implementation Details](#implementation-details) subsection.
+In other words, the
-time we encounter a new definition of the value that we are tracing, if we reach
+callback is triggered every time we encounter a new definition of the value
-a source or if we cannot trace any further.
+that we are tracing, if we reach a source or if we cannot trace any further.

-However, often it is necessary to know the context of the whole `Trace` that the
+It is, however, often necessary to know the context of the whole `Trace` that the
 function is following and not just the current node that we are visiting.
 In
 this case, the callbacks can be decorated with the `withTrace` function that
 introduces traces into the context.
 A `Trace` is known as the path we followed